 - How often should I follow up with my health care provider after giving birth?

 - What symptoms indicate a call to the doctor?

 What to ask your doctor about home care for mom; Pregnancy - what to ask your doctor about home care for mom

-Isley MM, Katz VL.
+Isley MM.
 Postpartum care and long-term health considerations.
-In: Gabbe SG, Niebyl JR, Simpson JL, eds.
-Obstetrics: Normal and Problem Pregnancies.
+In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
+Gabbe's Obstetrics: Normal and Problem Pregnancies.
 7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 23.
+Philadelphia, PA: Elsevier; 2021:chap 24.